deeplearning4j/deeplearning4j/index.md

 Deep-learning networks end in an output layer: a logistic, or softmax, classifier that assigns a likelihood to a particular outcome.
 That is, given raw data, a deep-learning network might generate output indicating that the input data is 90 percent likely to represent a person.

-The documentation below will show you how to set up, and train with sample data, several types of deep-learning networks, including single- and multithread versions of the networks, [Restricted Boltzmann machines](../restrictedboltzmannmachine.html), [deep-belief networks](../deepbeliefnetwork.html) and [Stacked Denoising Autoencoders](../stackeddenoisingautoencoder.html).
+The documentation below will show you how to set up, and train with sample data, several types of deep-learning networks.
+These include single- and multithread networks, [Restricted Boltzmann machines](../restrictedboltzmannmachine.html), [deep-belief networks](../deepbeliefnetwork.html) and [Stacked Denoising Autoencoders](../stackeddenoisingautoencoder.html).